 Best White: Superga 2750 Cotu Classic White

-The classic shoe was created in 1925 and has remained a timelessly, classy wardrobe staple ever since.
+The classic shoe was created in 1925 and has remained a timelessly classy wardrobe staple ever since.
 They add an understated tastefulness to any outfit.
 It doesn’t hurt that the sneakers can be paired with almost anything—from pants to sundresses.
 Each pair has a natural rubber sole to keep your feet supported, whether you’re traipsing around on your next city adventure or need a reliable walking shoe for work.
-There is a men’s version as well.

 Best for Running: ALTRA Escalante 2.5

 The wrong pair of running shoes will do you more harm than good in the long run.
 Dr. Lee recommends the brand Altras. “[The brand’s shoes] are actually shaped like your foot so they accommodate a wide footwell,” she says If you’re looking for a shoe suitable for running, the Escalante 2.5 is a good place to start.
 The shoes offer more room for your feet than most.